 General Game Rules

 A. The Game

-Co-Ed Volleyball is made up of two teams of six players each, with at least 2 women on the court for each team.
+Co-Ed Volleyball is made up of two teams of six players each, with at least 1 woman on the court for each team.
 A best-of-3 format will be used for all matches.
 Generally, USVBA rules will be used with the following additions, exceptions and clarifications:

 B. Teams and Players

 - All players must be at least 21 years of age prior to participating in any Match and must be registered and in good standing with Play Mile High (herein: the “League”).

 - Rosters must include no fewer than 9 players (minimum of 1 woman) but may have as many players on the roster as a team chooses with no other restrictions.
 NOTE: If a team of “free agent” registrations is assembled by the League, it will have no more than 12 players.

 - Each team may have 6 players on the court at one time.